vovkroman/GetUpside-Challenge/README.md

     <img src="Demo/Clean_Architecture.png">
 </p>

 In addition, the application uses a coordinator pattern.
-It is used to handle various navigation streams.
-The interactor keeps the coordinator as a delegate and notifies it via events.
+It is used to handle various navigation threads.
+The interactor keeps the coordinator as a delegate and notifies it through events.
-[Coordinator](https://medium.com/@mahmoudbasuni90/coordinator-pattern-in-swift-c38b40e73ea8) contains a reference to [Dependency Injection](http://fabien.potencier.org/do-you-need-a-dependency-injection-container.html) container (DI Container).
-Essetioally, it keeps references to global application services (such as URLSession, LocationManager, etc), and also DI "knows" rules instantiate scenes.
-These "rules" also instantiate interactors and pass them to initialzer of the scene (Dependancy injection).
-Thus, every instance might be mocked or stubbed during unit testing.
+[Coordinator](https://medium.com/@mahmoudbasuni90/coordinator-pattern-in-swift-c38b40e73ea8) contains a reference to the [Dependency Injection](http://fabien.potencier.org/do-you-need-a-dependency-injection-container.html) container (DI Container).
+It essentially stores references to global application services (such as URLSession, LocationManager, etc.), and the DI "knows" the scene instantiation rules.
+These "rules" also instantiate interactors and pass them to the scene initializer as parameter (Initializer injection).
+Thus, each instance can be easily mocked/stubbed during unit testing.

 ### Supporting platforms: